Check engine message on Fiat: what does it mean?

 Ignition problems are also a common cause of the engine message.
 Spark plugs or ignition coils can wear out over time and cause poor fuel combustion.

-When the ignition system does not work properly, the engine may vibrate or run irregularly.
+When the ignition system malfunctions, the engine may vibrate or run irregularly.
 The driver may then experience jerking or power loss.

 What fault codes are associated with the message “Have engine checked”?